All About the Bitmain Data Center in Texas

 Unfortunately, less than a year after this facility was announced by Bitmain, development of what was known as “the largest data center in the world” has been halted in Rockdale, Texas.
 This is a serious blow to the city which has been hit hard following the closure of its coal mine more than a decade ago.
 The unemployment rate in the city at one point hit 12.5% during the recession.

-The last year was not great for cryptocurrency and many miners who got involved in 2017 stepped away in 2018 as the cost of mining Bitcoin became overly expensive.
+The last year was not great for cryptocurrency mining hosts and many Bitcoin miners who got involved in 2017 stepped away in 2018 as the cost of mining Bitcoin became overly expensive.
 Bitmain started a hiring freeze in November 2018 and early in 2019 explained that the facility would no longer be opened.
 This happened after the job fair planned for the facility was delayed time and time again.

 What Might Be Coming Next